tarrouye/CTG-Games-Archive/Mirror Draw/README.md

 Available as a web app here: http://ctgstuff.000webhostapp.com/games/mirror_draw/ (Works best with a touchscreen laptop with stylus such as a Lenovo Yoga - may have issues scaling to certain screen resolutions)

+The code for the web version is the processing version: 'MirrorSketchpad.pde' The code for the iOS version is the Lua/Codea version: 'Mirror Draw.codea'